 - "8080:8080"

 With Squid you cannot detect DNS failure with ACL.
 But you create an ACL based on a IP range.
 The idea is to do the opposite: if the request has a valid destination IPv4, then the request is filtered.
 Here IPv4 range: 0.0.0.0/0.0.0.0.
-If we have a DNS failure, squid cannot get the destination IP, no filter on destination IP is performed.
+If we have a DNS failure, squid cannot get the destination IP and no filter on destination IP is performed.

 The important part are the last 5 lines of the file.
 We used always_direct and never_direct directive to define how request should use the cache_peer (internet proxy).

-• Always_direct remove direct access for every request, expect valid destination IP
+- Always_direct remove direct access for every request, expect valid destination IP

-• Never_direct force direct access for valid destination IP
+- Never_direct force direct access for valid destination IP